Manslaughter Defense Attorney in Phoenix, Arizona

 - Is highly recommended by former clients and other Phoenix manslaughter lawyers

-- Commits second-degree murder under coercion.
+This type of criminal offense happens when you commit a second-degree murder under coercion.
 It is described as killing another person while being forced to do so through the “threat or use of unlawful deadly physical force” of another person.
+The prosecution has to prove that your reckless actions caused the death of another person and you were forced into the reckless actions by the use or threatened immediate use of unlawful deadly force against you or another person.

-- Commits second-degree murder as a crime of passion.
-This means that the crime was not premeditated, but is instead the result of “sudden quarrel or heat of passion or as a result of provocation.”
+This criminal case occurs when a person commits second-degree murder as a crime of passion.
+This means that the crime was not premeditated, but is instead the result of a “sudden quarrel or heat of passion or as a result of an adequate provocation.”
+Adequate provocation means that there is something that would have caused a reasonable person to lose self-control.

-- Causes the death of fetus by intentionally or unintentionally injuring the mother, with the exception of the following:
+This type of offense refers to the act of causing the death of a fetus by intentionally or unintentionally injuring the mother, except for the following:

 - Those who performed authorized abortions

-- Those who provided medical services on the mother or child
+- Those who provided medical services to the mother or child

 - The mother of the unborn child